Last Updated on December 3, 2021 by Danny

-2. You’ll need to know how to set up a drum kit, the right way.
+If we assume you already have a set of drums, then You’ll need to learn how to set up a drum kit, the right way.
 Which we assume you CAN’T do yet… and that is what this article intends to help you with.

 Proper drum setup will prevent injury (such as eventual spasms and aches from over-reaching) and put you in a position to perform your level best consistently.